 What are you writing at the moment?

-In the style of a pre-recorded interview with a super famous star…at the time of answering this question, my baby girl is due at the end of November 2017.
-In order to cope with this enormous life-changing moment, I decided to take part in NaNoWriMo17 and begin roughing out the sequel to my dystopian novel, The Gaia Effect.
-I was aiming low, just a 1000 words a day because I thought I might be able to continue with that, after the birth, until the rough draft was complete.
-I have a few ideas of where I’d like to take the story, the only problem is they teeter around the edge of cliched predictability so I need to keep it fresh.
+I’m taking part in NaNoWriMo17 in an effort to begin the sequel to my dystopian novel, The Gaia Effect.
+I’m also due to give birth on 26th November so I figured that if I at least made a start on the sequel manuscript I’d have something to pick up and carry on at the appropriate moment.
+So far, so good – I mean, we are only on day two but it’s going well.
+I have a few ideas of where I’d like to take the story, the only problem is they teeter round the edge of cliched predictability so I need to keep it fresh.
 Many readers expressed their surprise at the hopeful style to The Gaia Effect so if I can keep that element of surprise and freshness I’ll be happy.